 POSTED BY September 30, 2019 COMMENTS (8)ON

-Are you one of the NRI’s who want to know if you should invest your money in India and how to do it?
+Are you one of the NRI’s who wants to know if you should invest your money in India and how to do it?
 Then this article is a good place to start with.

-There are close to 3 crore NRI’s and PIO from India in different parts of the world, however this post is mainly for those NRI investors who gone out of India for 2-10 yrs and will mostly return back after few years of work.
+There are close to 3 crores NRI’s and PIO from India in different parts of the world, however, this post is mainly for those NRI investors who go out of India for 2-10 yrs and will mostly return back after few years of work.

-On the other hand NRO bank account is only partially repatriable and you can only deposit your Indian income in this account.
+On the other hand, the NRO bank account is only partially repatriable and you can only deposit your Indian income in this account.

 |Comparison||NRE Account||NRO Account|